Ohio’s Teen Driver’s License and Insurance Requirements

 Learn about the requirements for teens to obtain a driver’s license in Ohio and what insurance is required.

-In Ohio, there are different paths for young drivers to obtain a license depending on their age, experience, and purpose for driving.
+Ohio has different paths for young drivers to obtain a license depending on their age, experience, and purpose for driving.
+In this article, we explain how Ohio's licensing process works, including the various restrictions for permit and license holders.

-Beginning at 15 and a half years old, a person can take a written and vision test to obtain a temporary instruction permit.
-The application must be signed by the teen's parent who will be held liable for any incidents caused by the teen.
-This permit allows the licensee to drive as long as an "eligible adult" is in the front seat at all times.
-Ohio deems an "eligible adult" to be either a licensed driving instructor or the driver's parent.
+An instruction permit allows the licensee to drive as long as an "eligible adult" is in the front seat at all times.
+An eligible adult can either be a licensed driving instructor or the driver's parent.
 After turning 16 years old, the teen driver can be supervised by any sober adult who's at least 21 years of age and holds a valid driver's license.

 Instruction permit holders are prohibited from driving between the hours of midnight and 6 a.m. unless supervised by a parent.
 All passengers in the vehicle must have seat belts.